pgrudzien12/hexapod/RPC_USER_GUIDE.md

 - Clients should open the platform-provided serial endpoint (virtual COM port on Windows, /dev/tty.* on Unix) or use a native SPP socket where available.
 The logical transport is an RFCOMM byte stream.
 Clients must treat the link as an unreliable serial channel.

 - Only one SPP client is accepted at a time.
-The robot also uses a reserved binary frame format beginning with bytes 0xAA 0x55 for internal control; RPC clients must avoid sending frames beginning with that sequence.

 2. Line Framing and Encoding